samposm/git-guide/4-creating-repositories-and-commits.md

 ## Using a Graphical diff Viewer

-You can open a file in an external diff viewer, I like [Meld][6] (Ubuntu
-install: `sudo apt-get install meld`).
+You can open a file in an external diff viewer, I like [Meld][6] (Ubuntu: `sudo apt-get install meld`).
 If you just open a working file

 ```sh
 meld file.txt &